Key messages

 How do I simulate the effect of increased energy demand due to AI in En-ROADS?

 We expect to be able to update the model to reflect updated forecasts in 2025.
-In the meantime, the primary way to simulate the impact of increased energy demand is by reducing the energy efficiency of buildings and industry.
-This has the impact of increasing final energy consumption.
-To make this change take effect sooner, also reduce the “Years to achieve energy efficiency improvement rates” slider under Simulation > Assumptions > Energy > Policy timing.
+In the meantime, the primary way to simulate the impact of greater energy demand is by increasing the Economic Growth slider.

 See an example scenario in En-ROADS.